-Short-term (1 to 5 years) Medium-Term (5 to 10) Long-Term (10+ years) Residents are better informed about housing The number and quality of housing increases.
-Housing need will be met.
-Instances of homelessness options and routes to housing.
+Short-term (1 to 5 years) Medium-Term (5 to 10) Long-Term (10+ years)

+Residents are better The number and quality of Housing need will be met.

+informed about housing options and routes to housing increases.
+Instances of homelessness

+housing.
 Instances of homelessness reduce. will be rare, brief and unrepeated.

 Safe housing.
-Homes are more energy Those facing homelessness are helped into efficient. accommodation within a reasonable timeframe.
+Homes are more energy

+Those facing homelessness efficient.

+are helped into

+accommodation within a

+reasonable timeframe.